Your Guide To MI (Motivational Interviewing)

 There are a couple of training programs online related to Motivational Interviewing.
 Depending on how invested you are in the pursuit of learning, you can opt for some free or paid courses.
 Both options have a ton of resources available for you.
 The free option, however, may lack the hand-holding some people may need.
 If you need a guided training program, then choosing paid training will be the best option.

-The EPB Society does offer Certification programs toward which practitioners may apply credits they earn from evidence-based training they receive - including MI.
+The EPB Society does offer Certification programs on evidence-based approaches designed for individuals new to the profession, as well as others that are more tenured.
+Practitioners may apply credits they earn from evidence-based training they receive - including MI toward earning a certification credential.

 Paid Motivational Interviewing Training Programs